KempnerInstitute/distributed-inference-vllm/README.md

     conda create -n vllm-inference python=3.10
     ```

-    Adjust the name of your Conda environment in SLURM scripts (default is `vllm-inference`).
+    Adjust the name of your Conda environment in the SLURM scripts (default is `vllm-inference`).

-2. Activate the conda environment.
+1. Activate the conda environment.

     ```bash
     conda activate vllm-inference
     ```

-3. Install python dependencies.
+1. Install python dependencies.

     ```bash
     pip install -r requirements.txt
     ```

-4. Set parameters in the SLURM scripts
+1. Set parameters in the SLURM scripts

 Find the SLURM scripts in the `server/` directory,